Softwave/softwave.github.io/software/index.md

 title: Software
 ---

 At this page is a selection of small computer programs that I have written that can be quickly downloaded and run (or used online) and that don't fit super well being published on a game development site or as only source code on GitHub.
 Basically, little programs and utilities in binary-form will find their home here.
+For computer games, check out my [itch.io](https://softwave.itch.io/).

 ## Utilities